Finding the Best Online Mortgage Lender

 Best Online Lender for High-Income Homebuyers: SoFi

 High-income homebuyers will enjoy working with SoFi, an online loan startup headquartered in San Francisco.
 The company started in the student loan arena and branched off into personal and home purchase loans.
-SoFi has many advantages: the first is no origination fees for mortgage loans.
-Most lenders charge a percentage of the home loan value as origination fees.
-In addition to no fees, SoFi allows homebuyers to put as little as 10% down for conventional and jumbo loans up to $3 million with no borrower-paid private mortgage insurance (PMI).
-Most lenders require 20% down for a conventional loan or you’re obligated to pay for PMI.
+SoFi has many advantages: the first is a 50% discount on your origination fees if you are a SoFi member.
+In addition to this, SoFi allows homebuyers to put as little as 10% down for conventional loans and jumbo loans up to $3 million.
+While SoFi conventional loans with down payments less than 20% still carry private mortgage insurance (PMI), you can avoid PMI on jumbo loans up to $3 million if you put down at least 10%.

 SoFi scored high in our analysis for customer service and satisfaction, competitive interest rates, transparency and online experience.
 You can get a personalized rate quote and prequalification in two minutes, read customer reviews, check rates and apply for a loan all on SoFi’s website.
 The design is user-friendly.
 It’s easy to find all the information you need to make an informed decision about the loan options offered.

 The downsides are twofold: SoFi doesn’t offer any government loan options and only originates loans in select states.
-If you’re located in New York, Vermont, Massachusetts, Idaho or a handful of other states, you’re out of luck with SoFi.
+If you’re located in New York, Maine, Louisiana, Oklahoma or a handful of other states, you’re out of luck with SoFi.
 Low-income homebuyers who don’t meet conventional loan standards won’t be able to use this lender.
 SoFi only offers conventional loans and jumbo loans.
 That means all the programs generally geared for less traditional homebuyers such as USDA loans, VA loans, FHA loans, and Fannie Mae and Freddie Mac programs, are absent from SoFi.

 Best Bank Online Lender: SunTrust